zzonyo/trust-docs-test/source/index.html.md

 Field               | Data Type | Description
 ---------           | --------- | -----------
 id                  | integer   | Order id
-account-id          | integer   | Account id
-user-id             | integer   | User id
-amount              | string    | The amount of base currency in this order
+client-order-id                  | string   | Client order id ("client-order-id" (if specified) can be returned from all open orders. "client-order-id" (if specified) can be returned only from closed orders (state <> canceled) created within 7 days, upon order creation time.	"client-order-id" (if specified) can be returned only from closed orders (state = canceled) created within 24 hours, upon order creation time.) account-id          | integer   | Account id user-id             | integer   | User id amount              | string    | The amount of base currency in this order